-Diller-Quaile offers a program of string study for the early beginner through the advanced high school student.
-Students may begin violin, viola, and cello at age four or older and double bass at age seven or older.
+Diller-Quaile offers a program of string study for the young beginner through the advanced high school student.
+Violin, viola, and cello may begin at age four or older and double bass at age seven or older.
+Older beginners in all the string instruments are welcomed.
 The inclusive philosophies of Shinichi Suzuki and Angela Diller, as well as traditional string pedagogies, inform an approach that assures teaching tailored to the needs of the individual student, with a strong emphasis on building confident solo performing, fluent music reading, and skillful ensemble participation.

 Suzuki Group Playing Classes

 Students play their shared repertoire in a motivating social environment that reinforces work done in lessons; they also hear pieces soon to be studied.
 Additionally, opportunities to play solos in class help students gain confidence as performers.
 Festivals throughout the year bring students of all levels and ages together.
 Suzuki Group Classes are organized according to instrument and level.

 |Books I-II||Monday||6:15-7:00 p.m.|

 |Early Book I||Tuesday||4:30-5:15 p.m.|